 Profiling has some limitation anchored in the methodology as such.
 First, low degree of accuracy of estimation can be a problem and collection of additional data to calibrate the model might be too costly.
 However, many models using administrative data alone found high levels of accuracy, including Czech model (Soukup et al. 2009).
 Second, profiling categorizations are affected by business and economic cycle.
 It is therefore important to update the model with up-to-date data and to calibrate the model to changing external conditions in local labor markets.
-This further highlights the importance of inclusion of demand factors into to model.3 Additional challenges to statistical profiling are policy changes, such as benefit eligibility criteria.
-These changes might be affecting results based on administrative data where policy effect is already shaping employment outcomes of program participants.
+This further highlights the importance of inclusion of demand factors into to model.
+Additional challenges to statistical profiling results based on administrative data where policy effect is already shaping employment outcomes of program participants.
 This needs to be considered when building analytical and predictive model.
 These issues can be dealt with and can be incorporated into statistical model (O'Connell et al. 2009, 2012; Soukup 2011).